FAQs

 When are the proposal calls?

 The CNM has three proposal calls per year .
-Proposals are usually due in the first Friday of March, July, and November.
+Proposals are usually due near the beginning of March, July, and November.

 How do I submit a proposal?

-For all the steps on how to become a user, including submitting a proposal, please visit our Quick Start Guide or submit your proposal here.
+For all the steps on how to become a user, including submitting a proposal, please visit our Quick Start Guide or submit your proposal in the CNM User Portal.

 What is the difference between Proprietary and Nonproprietary?